Scrotoplasty: Excess skin

 There are many reasons that can cause scrotal sagging such as natural aging, varicocele, and hydrocele.
 Naturally, as a person ages, skin loses elasticity and becomes less taut.
 The scrotum may start to sag due to the loss of elasticity in the skin as well as weakening of the cremaster muscles in the scrotum that pull the testicles toward the body.
 Many people develop scrotal sagging later in life, but it does not affect everyone.
 Scrotal sagging may also be due to the swelling of the testicles, a condition known as varicocele, which causes increased blood flow and temperature of the testicles.
 The body's response is to lower the testicles from the body, which causes sagging.
 Another reason for scrotal sagging is when the testicles swell and fill with fluid.
 This condition is known as a hydrocele which is very common among newborn males but can resolve itself within the first year.
 In adult males, hydrocele has many causes, including inflammation due to injury or infection.
 Similar to varicocele, the body lowers the testicles, causing scrotal sagging.
 The specific name for this type of scrotoplasty is commonly known as scrotal lift or scrotal rejuvenation, which is a procedure to remove excess loose scrotal skin, tighten, and reduce the size of the scrotum.
 Scrotal lift is done not just as a cosmetic surgery to improve the appearance of the scrotum, but also as a way to reduce discomfort.
-Scrotal sagging can cause discomfort due to chafing of the scrotum against the body during every day activities and during exercise.
+Scrotal sagging can cause discomfort due to chafing of the scrotum against the body during everyday activities and during exercise.